-The Iraqis.
 Nobody around Saddam Hussein was safe from an unscheduled exit from life.
 The murderous dictator was prone to having people bumped off to test the loyalty of his followers.
 It’s possible Saddam thought Bull might be a U.S. agent, and there are rumours that the engineer was stealing from Saddam.

-The British.
 The government of Margaret Thatcher was involved in a lucrative and secret arms trade with Iraq.
 Was MI-5 sent to eliminate a competitor?
 Shortly after Bull’s death, journalist Jonathan Moyle was murdered in Chile.
 He had been investigating the black market weapons trafficking between the United Kingdom and Iraq.

-The Americans.
 Washington was no friend of Saddam Hussein, a dislike that transferred to anybody known to be helping him acquire weapons.